DEPARTMENT OF PHYSICS

 Promotion:

 The promotion in the department is yearly based.
-Students must have to earn a minimum CGPA 2.00 to get promotion from 1st year to 2nd year, and 2.25 from 2nd year to 3rd year and 3rd year to 4th year.
+Students must have to earn a minimum CGPA of 2.00 to get promotion from 1st year to 2nd year, and 2.25 from 2nd year to 3rd year, and 3rd year to 4th year.
 If any student fails to get the requisite CGPA for promotion, he/she may seek re-admission with the 1st semester of the same year with the subsequent available batch.
-If a student gets required GPA/CGPA for promotion in any odd semester but failed to get required CGPA in even semester, he/she may seek readmission with the even semester of the same year with the next available batch.
-A student has to complete the Bachelor programme within a maximum of six academic years of his/her admission session, therefore, shall not get chance for re-admission more than twice during the entire programme unless any other clause allowed for an extension of his/her registration.
+If a student gets the required GPA/CGPA for promotion in any odd semester but fails to get the required CGPA in even semester, he/she may seek readmission in the even semester of the same year with the next available batch.
+A student has to complete the Bachelor programme within a maximum of six academic years of his/her admission session; therefore, they shall not get a chance for re-admission more than twice during the entire programme unless any other clause allows for an extension of his/her registration.

 The semester-wise division of the courses (Effective for 2018-19 and 2019-20 Sessions)